Discipleship Studies Index

 line

 God has made it possible that His children can by His grace adopt a gentle and self-controlled spirit rather than an angry one.
 We should realize, however, that some of these issues often go deeper into the life and history of an individual.
-Let's explore the two kinds of angry and what the Bible says about them.
+Let's explore the two kinds of anger and what the Bible says about them.

 But now you also, put them all aside: